 The BACB offers several resources for verifying information about its certificants.

-The BACB’s online certificant registries are publicly-available resources that allow you to quickly and easily verify an individual’s certification status, and determine whether they have reportable disciplinary actions associated with their certification.
-BACB registries are updated daily.
+The online BACB Certificant Registry is the primary resource for quickly and easily verifying an individual’s certification status, and determining whether they have reportable disciplinary actions associated with their certification.
+The BACB Certificant Registry is updated daily.

 For information on individuals misrepresenting themselves as BACB certificants, visit the Falsified Credentials page.

 If you prefer written verification of a current certificant’s status, you may request a verification letter from the BACB for a $25 fee per verification.
 Verification letters are delivered as PDF documents or state-issued verification forms, which the BACB completes.
 Verification letters contain the following information from the certificant registries:

 - certificant name and certification number